alex-greff/CSCC01-Team5/README.md

 For the convenience of the grader we have compiled small demos of each system in their respective main functions.

-Run these commands from the project root or compile each java file in an IDE:
+Run these commands from the project root:

 ``` $ mvn compile ```